 Every first Wednesday of the month, the IWSG (Insecure Writer’s Support Group) engages writers to share their fears, thoughts, progress, struggles, excitement, encouragement, or anything really, about their writing.
 A different question is posed each month as a writing prompt.
 Answering it is optional.
-For June, the question is: “Writers have secrets!
-What are one or two of yours, something readers would never know from your work?”
+For July, the question is: “There have been many industry changes in the last decade, so what are some changes you would like to see happen in the next decade?”

-My answer to the question (What are your secrets?)
+My answer to the question about industry changes

 Welcome Liesbet Collaert #wouldyourather by Jill Weatherholt